Welcome to the Owl Program at UADC! We are currently adding to a waiting list for the 2019-2020 After-School program.

 A Typical Day in After-school starts when school lets out.
 Children attending Franklin Elementary School will take the Black Dot Bus to the Kendall and Prospect stop.
 Children attending Randall Elementary Schools will meet an after-school educator at Randall Elementary School and walk to After-School together.
 Children from other schools are welcome provided parents/guardians assume responsibility for their transportation.
 When students arrive, they enjoy snack together as a group and check-in with others about their days.
 After snack there are various options for quiet or active work based on their interests.
 Each afternoon, weather dependent students also spend time on our playground and have opportunity to interact with our younger population.
 The After-School Program ends each evening by 5:30.
 Parents receive a weekly newsletter via email detailing the highlights from the week and calendar information.

-Tuesday: Piano Lessons and Violin Lessons
+Tuesday: Piano Lessons and Spanish Lessons

-Thursday: Classroom Exploration and Projects
+Thursday: Piano Lessons, Classroom Exploration and Projects

 Friday: Classroom Exploration and Projects